igor47/blog/posts/rivian-initial-review.md

 It did this thing where it would *almost* connect, like just for a moment, and then disconnect again, that was close enough to working that I Just.
 Kept.
 Messing.
 With.
 It.
 On another occasion, I finally got connected and was playing music, and then it just stopped working for no reason and  I couldn't get it to work again.
 On yet a few more occasions, it powered on and made it's loud boot-up noises while we were sleeping in the car and the speaker was inserted into it's speaker-slot.
-This was alarming and embarrassing.
+This was alarming and embarrassing (because there were some people sleeping in the car next to us).

 In short, I hate the camp speaker.